Hotpoint Home Appliances

 Is Hotpoint the same as Indesit?

 Hotpoint and Indesit are separate brands but share the same corporate parent.
 Both brands are now part of the Beko Europe portfolio and, previously, were both owned by Whirlpool Corporation following its acquisition of Indesit Company in 2014.
 The two brands share significant engineering and manufacturing infrastructure and are positioned at similar market levels, though they maintain separate product ranges and brand identities.
-For more detail, see our separate guide to the Indesit brand.
+For more detail, see our separate guide to Indesit home appliances.

 What is the 10-year parts warranty on Hotpoint appliances?

-Hotpoint offers a free 10-year parts warranty on selected appliances, covering the cost of genuine original spare parts for the relevant components for ten years from the date of purchase.
+Hotpoint has historically offered a free 10-year parts warranty on selected appliances, covering the cost of genuine original spare parts for the relevant components for ten years from the date of purchase.
 This is offered on selected products and is separate from the standard manufacturer’s guarantee on the appliance as a whole.
 Always confirm the specific warranty terms and eligible components for your chosen model directly with Hotpoint or the retailer at the time of purchase, as terms and eligible products are subject to change.

 How do I check if my Hotpoint appliance has a safety recall?